 We develop Medical Policies to provide guidance to Members and Providers.
 This Medical Policy relates only to the services or supplies described in it.
 The existence of a Medical Policy is not an authorization, certification, explanation of benefits, or a contract for the service (or supply) that is referenced in the Medical Policy.
 For a determination of the benefits that a Member is entitled to receive under his or her health plan, the Member's health plan must be reviewed.
 If there is a conflict between the Medical Policy and a health plan, the express terms of the health plan will govern.

 This technology continues in the early stages of development.
-Concentrated autologous MSCs do not require approval by FDA.
-No products using engineered or expanded MSCs have been approved by FDA for orthopedic applications.
-Overall, there is a lack of evidence that clinical outcomes are improved.
-The small randomized and nonrandomized comparative trials done to date provide insufficient evidence to evaluate the effect on health outcomes.
+There remains a lack of evidence to determine if clinical outcomes are improved.
+The small randomized and nonrandomized comparative trials provide insufficient evidence to evaluate the effect on health outcomes.

 Akgun, I., Unlu, M., Erdal, O., Ogut, T., Erturk, M., Ovali, E., et al. (2015).
 Matrix-induced autologous mesenchymal stem cell implantation versus matrix-induced autologous chondrocyte implantation in the treatment of chondral defects of the knee: a 2-year randomized study.
 Archives of Orthopedic and Trauma Surgery, 135 (2), 251-263.
 Abstract retrieved January 18, 2017 from PubMed database.

 BlueCross BlueShield Association.
-Medical Policy Reference Manual.
-(7:2017).
+Evidence Positioning System.
+(1:2018).
 Orthopedic applications of stem-cell therapy (including allografts and bone substitutes used with autologous bone marrow) (8.01.52).
-Retrieved November 20, 2017 from BlueWeb.
-(36 articles and/or guidelines reviewed)
+Retrieved October 17, 2018 from https://www.evidencepositioningsystem.com/ (38 articles and/or guidelines reviewed)

 Vega, A., Martin-Ferrero, M., Del Canto, F., Alberca, M., Garcia, V., Munar, A., et al. (2015).
 Treatment of knee osteoarthritis with allogeneic bone marrow mesenchymal stem cells: a randomized controlled trial.
 Transplantation, 99 (8), 1681-1690.
 Abstract retrieved January 18, 2017 from PubMed database.